 The Commission then developed design guidelines to encourage and assist in the preservation of these identifiable historic features and incorporated an extensive public involvement effort.
-The Commission held two workshops and a public hearing prior to finalizing the guidelines for submittal to the Planning Commission for their review, and recomendations to the City Council regarding adoption as Comprehensive Plan subarea policy guidelines for the WSHD and SSHD subareas.
+The Commission held one workshop and a public hearing prior to finalizing the guidelines prior to submitting to the City Council for their review, approval, and adoption process.